rafal0502/ti-dbscan/README.md

 * efficient calculation of eps-neightborhood for each of points
 * dbscan uses the R*-tree index
 * the use of such indices helps in the case of low dimensional data only

-## Introduction

-Clustering is a technique that groups similar objects such that objects in the same group are more similar to each other than the objects in the other groups.
-The group of similar objects is called a *Cluster*

 ## Overview: